shilpagarg/WHdenovo/README.md

 # WHdenovo
 A cost-effective approach to diploid assembly for single samples and trios.
 It includes the following steps: construct sequence graph from illumina, align long reads to the graph and partition these long reads to two haplotypes.

+### Installation

-Installation instructions: For starting, you need to compile some dependencies.
+For starting, you need to compile some dependencies.

 For SPAdes